Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

   - Type: date
   - Description: When did storage start?

+- __additives__
+  - Type: string
+  - Description: Were additives added, for example glycerol?

 - __removing/rethawing__
   - Type: sting
   - Description: How was the catalyst removed from storage or rethawed?